The island that is not there actually exists and has a name, Hegurajima,

 In Hegurajima there is almost no trace of the "modern society", no cars, no shops, restaurants or hotels

 and only one paved little road that circumnavigates the island.

-Here lives one of the last communities of "Ama", which translated form the Japanese literally means "women of the sea".
+Here lives one of the last communities of "Ama", which translated from the Japanese literally means "women of the sea".